Elapidae: Behavior

 Most elapids are terrestrial, while some are strongly arboreal (African Pseudohaje and Dendroaspis, Australian Hoplocephalus).
 Many species are more or less specialized burrowers (e.g. Ogmodon, Parapistocalamus, Simoselaps, Toxicocalamus, and Vermicella) in either humid or arid environments.
 Some species have very generalised diets (euryphagy), but many taxa have narrow prey preferences (stenophagy) and correlated morphological specializations, for example feeding almost exclusively on other serpents (especially the king cobra and kraits).
 Elapids may display a series of warning signs if provoked, either obviously or subtly.
 Cobras and mambas lift their inferior body parts, expand hoods, and hiss if threatened; kraits often curl up before hiding their heads down their bodies.

 In general, sea snakes are able to respire through their skin.
-Experiments with the yellow-bellied sea snake, Hydrophis platurus, have shown that this species can satisfy about 20 % of its oxygen requirements in this manner, allowing for prolonged dives.
+Experiments with the yellow-bellied sea snake, Hydrophis platurus, have shown that this species can satisfy about 20% of its oxygen requirements in this manner, allowing for prolonged dives.
 The sea kraits (Laticauda spp.) are the sea snakes least adapted to aquatic life.
 Their bodies are less compressed laterally, and they have thicker bodies and ventral scaling.
 Because of this, they are capable of some land movement.
 They spend much of their time on land, where they lay their eggs and digest prey.

 Distribution

 Terrestrial elapids are found worldwide in tropical and subtropical regions, mostly in the Southern Hemisphere.
-Most prefer humid tropical environments, and so are not found in the Sahara or Middle East, although some can be found in Mexican and Australian deserts.
+Most prefer humid tropical environments, though there are many that can still be found in arid environments.
 Sea snakes occur mainly in the Indian Ocean and the south-west Pacific.
 They occupy coastal waters and shallows, and are common in coral reefs.
 However, the range of Hydrophis platurus extends across the Pacific to the coasts of Central and South America.